-Two Dance for Food events are confirmed for our 2017 season already, with two more remaining to be scheduled.
-We hope you will join us at one or all of them!
+Four Dance for Food events are confirmed for our 2017 season!
+We hope you will join us at one or all of them.
 Mark your calendars!

 We would like to thank Publix for sponsoring our Dance for Food Program this year!
 They have given us a generous sponsorship of $5,000 which will cover the cost one professional Dance for Food event, engage 200 audience members, 100 dancers, and provide meals for 300+ people.
 We are extremely appreciative and hope to continue this partnership.

 Please, if you are interested in supporting this program and would like more information about becoming a sponsor, email email@example.com.